COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Kansas/README.md

 ## Setup

-There are three main folders (with subfolders) you need to create:
+There are 6 main folders (with subfolders) you need to create:

 1. Raw